Landscape & Screening

 c.
 Spatial limitations, unusually shaped pieces of land, unusual servitude requirements, or prevailing practices in the surrounding area may justify alternative compliance for infill sites.

-3. A request for alternative compliance shall be submitted at the time the landscape and/or stormwater management plan is submitted.
+3. A request for alternative compliance shall be submitted at the time the landscape plan is submitted.
 In no case shall the landscape requirements be reduced by more than twenty-five percent (25%).
-Request for alternative compliance shall be accompanied by a written explanation of such alternatives to allow appropriate valuation and decision by the by the Executive Director of the City Planning Commission.
+Request for alternative compliance shall be accompanied by a written explanation of such alternatives to allow appropriate valuation and decision by the Executive Director of the City Planning Commission.

 23.4 Selection, Installation, and Maintenance of Plant Materials